 Mechatronics is an emerging engineering discipline based on the integration of mechanical, electrical and computing technology for advanced engineering applications.
 Engineers with a specialisation in mechatronics are at the forefront of developments in defence, space, medical, transport, mining and manufacturing industries.
 Courses include System Dynamics, Control Systems, Computer Vision and Robotics.
 This major is aligned with research on autonomous robotic systems (aerial, terrestrial and submersible), systems theory and control and computer vision, with applications in, for example, aged care, environmental and infrastructure monitoring and automated driver assistance systems.

-- formulate and evaluate solutions to engineering problems in the field of mechatronic systems by selecting and applying theoretical principles and methods from the underpinning physical, mathematical and information sciences.
+evaluate solutions to engineering problems in mechatronics and autonomous systems, by selecting and applying theoretical principles and methods from mathematics, sciences, computing, systems theory, and signal processing.

 Areas of Interest

 - Materials Science